This is me —

 I’m also neurodivergent — I have autism and ADHD — which means I’ve spent my whole life tuned in to the quiet spaces between people, the places where connection gets tangled or goes silent.
 And as a queer lesbian who came out later in life, I know what it’s like to hold complicated feelings, to navigate big identity shifts, and to slowly, sometimes clumsily, learn to belong to myself.

 You don’t have to worry that your feelings will be “too much.”
 If you’ve spent a lifetime holding it all in because you’re afraid that if you open the gate it’ll all, come rushing out — I understand that fear.
 We go slowly.
-We’ll take gentle steps into the deeper places, never faster than your body’s readiness.
+We’ll take gentle steps into the deeper places.

 If you’re unsure what you’re feeling, can’t name your needs, or wonder why your boundaries keep getting crossed — I’ll be your true north.
 I’ll tell you what I sense in your presence, gently but directly, modeling how to share truth with compassion.
 And as you learn to trust me, you’ll also start learning to trust yourself.